faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The function getChannelState returns the state of the channel if active, not active or deactivated.
+The function getChannelState checks and returns the state of the channel if it's current state is active, not active, deactivated or blocked.

 ---